14 October 2024

 You wouldn’t expect a new hire to instantly know every nuance of a business on their first day.
 It takes training to build context and familiarity.
 The same principle applies to an LLM.

-Your data team needs to establish a well-defined semantic layer of valuable metrics.
-Like onboarding a junior analyst with training programmes, these metrics serve to help the LLM know where to look, how to calculate and critically, when it doesn’t know something.
-An LLM now trained on metrics, and their associated dimensions and views, can handle a variation of related queries immediately.
-More complex metrics can be introduced once the LLM is trained on those ‘most-asked’ metrics.
+Establishing a defined semantic layer of valuable business metrics is the first step.
+Like onboarding a junior analyst with training programmes, these metrics help the LLM know where to look, how to calculate answers and critically, notice when it doesn’t know something.

 Think in simple terms